GispoCoding/GlobeBuilder/README.md

 ## Installation instructions
 ### QGIS Plugin
+The plugin can be installed trough QGIS Plugins Repository.
+It can also be installed by downloading a release from this
+repository:

 1. Download the latest release zip from GitHub releases (above).

 2. Launch QGIS and the plugins menu by selecting Plugins - Manage and Install Plugins from the top menu.